Industry insight

 By analyzing our own proprietary data, we found that, on average, ~68% of companies’ support spend goes towards staffing, while only ~9% on technology.
 That’s quite an imbalanced investment, but it’s even more daunting when you consider that customer support requests costs businesses a whopping $1.3 trillion to service every year.
 For context, that’s roughly the GDP of the entire country of Spain, a top 15 producer.

 That’s a lot of cash, and while not all of it is going to call centers, they are a huge chunk of that number.
-According to Statista, the global call center market was ~$340 billion in 2020.
+The global call center market was ~$340 billion in 2020.

 This huge market opportunity has led to a proliferation of call centers and call center technologies that take advantage of the support model.